Updated August 2023

 If you’re looking for things to do while visiting Bordeaux, look no further.
 Bordeaux is a lively and historic city, and it has become one of my favorite places in France.
 Spending half of the summer here with my family was seriously a dream.
 In fact, I was a bit surprised to find just how much this city actually offers.

-While there are of course the classic spots and sights, Bordeaux is also rich in amazing food, wine, coffee, art, and culture.
+While there are of course the classic spots and sights, Bordeaux is also rich in amazing restaurants, wine, coffee, art, and culture.
 I would recommend spending at least three full days to get to see everything the city has to offer.
 For those wanting to explore the region, Bordeaux also makes for a great base to do day trips from as well.

 That said, I’ve rounded up this list of the 30 coolest things to do in Bordeaux so that you can plan a fun-filled itinerary.